jameshaydon/lawvere/README.md

 ### Basic types

-Basic scalar types are written as in other programming languages, e.g. `42` and `"hello world"`.
-Except that in Lawvere everything is a morphism, so these actually denote constant morphisms.
-For example `42` denotes the morphism which is constantly 42:
+Values of basic types are written as in other programming languages, e.g. `42` and `"hello world"`.
+But in Lawvere, everything is an arrow (Lawvere's equivalent of a function), so that these actually denote the constant arrow.
+For example, `42` denotes the arrow which is constantly 42:

 ```lawvere
 ar answer : {} --> Int = 42
 ```

-The above code defines a morphisms using the `ar` keyword (standing for _arrow_).
-The arrow has source `{}` (which is syntax for the unit type) and target `Int`.
+The above code defines an arrow using the `ar` keyword.
+The arrow has source `{}` (which is the syntax for the unit type) and target `Int`.

 When the REPL accepts an input, it actually executes it on the unit input.
 So for example inputting `incr` (which expects an `Int`) will result in an error.

 Lawvere also has support for basic arithmetic and comparisons.
-These are operations on morphisms, for example `f + g` forms the pointwise addition of morphisms `f` and `g`.
+These are operations on arrows, for example `f + g` forms the pointwise addition of arrows `f` and `g`.
 Here are some examples:

 ### Composition

 The main way to build up larger programs from smaller ones is by using _composition_.
-The syntax for this is very lightweight, simply whitespace: `f g` denotes the composition of `f` and `g`.
-If you are coming from Haskell, note that this is _not_ `.`, it's `>>>`, that is, `f` comes first, then `g`.
-The identity morphism is written with no characters at all: ` `.
+The syntax for this is very lightweight - it's simply whitespace!
+That is, `f g` denotes the composition of `f` and `g`.
+If you are coming from Haskell, note that this does _not_ correspond to `.`, but to `>>>`, that is, `f` comes first, then `g`.

+(If you know Forth composition and literals as constant functions will feel familiar.)

 To illustrate this we can use the built-in morphism `incr`, which increments an integer: